tldraw/tldraw/packages/tlstore/api-report.md

     toVersion: number;
 }): MigrationResult<T>;

-// Warning: (ae-incompatible-release-tags) The symbol "migrateRecord" is marked as @public, but its signature references "UnknownRecord" which is marked as @internal
-//
 // @public (undocumented)
 export function migrateRecord<R extends UnknownRecord>({ record, migrations, fromVersion, toVersion, }: {
     record: unknown;